 Kelly Baker - MBACP Bsc Hons Dip

-Like many people at some time in their lives, you’re possibly reading this as you're having some kind of difficulty and want that to change.
-Just by getting to this stage, you have made the first step toward seeking the help and support you might need.
 I have experience in helping people who are having troubles following a bereavement as well as those experiencing anxiety or depression due to relationship or family difficulties.
-I have also helped people who have problems with self-esteem or just the sense that life is uncertain and not working out how they had hoped.
+I have also helped people who have problems with self-esteem or feelings of low self-worth.

 I support people through life’s tough times so that they can feel themselves again.
 Some clients say they feel more confident in their relationships and at work having identified the unwanted obstacles that were holding them back.

 You might have thought about talking to someone close to you but worry about burdening them or that they may judge you.
 It doesn’t matter what brings you to counselling, my approach will be to make you feel comfortable enough to share what’s on your mind at your own pace.

 How can psychodynamic counselling help me?

 Through building a trusted therapeutic relationship we can work together to explore your life experiences and how they may be affecting you.

 Psychodynamic Counselling is a collaborative process, working closely together to identify who you really are and understanding how your life experiences have shaped how you may be feeling today.

 How long will I be coming for counselling?

 I offer open-ended counselling so that you can come for as long as you are finding it useful.
 I also offer short-term counselling if you are unsure that open-ended is right for you or if you just have one thing that's troubling you.